Don't you love it when a project turns out better than you had imagined?

 As soon as I saw the fabric, I knew that I wanted to make a circle skirt with it.

-Fold the fabric into fourths.
 Pin the pattern to the fabric making sure that the waist portion of the skirt is on the corner of the fabric that is completely folded and has no raw edges.
-Then cut.
+Cut around the pattern.

 Use satin ribbon for the hem of the skirt.
 Turn the ribbon into bias tape my ironing the sides in and then in half.

-The waistband is created with 3-inch elastic using the method stated in the tutorial and sewed it into the waist of the skirt.
+The waistband is created with 3-inch elastic using the method stated in the Layered Square Circle Circle Skirts Tutorial and sewn into the waist of the skirt.

 The skirt came together really pretty quickly and I love how it turned out.

 My inner little girl came out and I had to do a couple spins!